National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 #### Approach

 There is a large literature on missing data.
-A strength of the centralized data of the Enclave is that one could assess whether missingness of a data item is a result of a “lesion” at the item (e.g., lab) level, visit level, patient level, or site level; see [Figure xx](#Figure image-025-MissingData.gif).
+A strength of the centralized data of the Enclave is that one could assess whether missingness of a data item is a result of a "lesion" at the item (e.g., lab) level, visit level, patient level, or site level; see [Figure xx](#Figure image-025-MissingData.gif).
 Before finalizing a protocol, search out what data are missing (starting with cohort definition, then outcomes, then confounders), at what level, and decide how to address them.
 The pattern of missingness is critical.
-Data may be missing “not at random” (MNAR, unrelated to factors that have been captured in the database), missing completely at random (MCAR, in which the missing and observed data have similar distributions), or missing at random (MAR, where there may be differences between missing and observed values, but these can be adequately explained by other captured variables).
+Data may be missing "not at random" (MNAR, unrelated to factors that have been captured in the database), missing completely at random (MCAR, in which the missing and observed data have similar distributions), or missing at random (MAR, where there may be differences between missing and observed values, but these can be adequately explained by other captured variables).

 Many techniques exist to deal with missing data (for example, restriction of analyses to complete data, which is acceptable in the context of data MCAR; imputation based on the average of observed values, etc.), _but the suitableness of available choices depends on the pattern of missingness_.
 Multiple imputation techniques based on machine learning, in which missing values are predicted based on other variables, may be appropriate if data are MAR.